aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Poison.md

 # Poison
-A condition that either deals non lethal damage or heals the actor each actor turn depending on if they have a `ReversePoison` [medal](../../../Enums%20and%20IDs/Medal.md) or not.
+A condition that either deals non lethal damage or heals the actor each main turn depending on if they have a `ReversePoison` [medal](../../../Enums%20and%20IDs/Medal.md) or not.
 It also allows several poison specific medals to take effect.

 ## Resistance
 This condition has a dedicated resistance field for actors to use: `poisonres`.
 If it's 100 or above, the actor is immune to it.
 Inflictions that requires a resistance check will use this field.